tugascrown204/clean-code-linter/CONTRIBUTING.md

 We love contributions from the community!
 Here’s how you can help:

 ## Reporting Issues
 If you find a bug or have a feature request, please open an issue on GitHub.
+We encourage you to use our issue templates for more structured reporting.

 ## Pull Requests
 1. Fork the repository.